-The layout of any website is one of the most important design decisions to be made, when creating or redesigning a website.
-The layout is often thought of as the blue-print for your website, and this helps to define the structure of the website, and determine where key elements will be placed.
-As such, an effective website layout can help to define your company branding and style, while also providing the main level of functionality for your website.
-But this also means that poor layout choices can have a negative impact on your website overall.
-So what are the most common web design layout mistakes?
-And how can you avoid them?
+The layout of your website can have a big impact on the overall visual effect, and the user experience as well.
+But what should you avoid when creating your website layout?
+And why is this important?
 Well, here at Pumpkin Web Design Manchester, we are Manchester’s leading web design experts.
 We work with companies in a range of sectors across the North West, including those in Blackburn and Chorley, to provide top quality, effective web design solutions.
-As a result, we have produced this guide to common layout mistakes in web design.
+As a result, we have produced this guide to everything you should know about the common layout mistakes in web design.

 So, what are the web design layout mistakes that are frequently seen?
 Well, there are several, including: